Naadan Premam

 Naadan Premam (Love in the Countryside) is a Malayalam novel written by S. K. Pottekkatt in 1941.
 It is a short novel written when the author was in Bombay and tells the story of an innocent village belle jilted by a modern man-about-town.
-It is set entirely in Mukkam, a rustic village on the banks of Iruvanjippuzha, a major tributary of River Chaliyar.
+It is set entirely in Mukkam, a rustic village on the banks of the Iruvanjippuzha, a major tributary of River Chaliyar.
 Written initially as a film treatment and later converted into a novel, it was serialised in Kerala Kaumudi newspaper and released as a book in August 1941.
 It was adapted into a film of the same name in 1972 but was not a success on the screen.

 The novel is an important chapter in the history of Mukkam.
 The writer resided on the banks of Iruvanjippuzha for some time before he left for Bombay to write the novel.
 In 2005, a memorial was built at the heart of Mukkam, on the banks of the Iruvanjippuzha, as a tribute to the writer.